ArcKayNine/tcg-research-desk/README.md

 TODO
 - Bug: "Unholy Annex // Ritual Chamber" and "Unholy Annex && Ritual Chamber" both show up in the data.
 - Bug: "(BRO 16)", "(DAR 213)", etc. show up in data for Pioneer.
-- Bug: All decks have valid WRs.
+- Bug: All decks have valid WRs - Fix globbing in get_tournament_files (related to broader problem of format id from file).
 - Split into preprocess and postprocess pip imports (mainly an sklearn thing).
 - Process_data:
     - TODO: Need to fix the below, currently melee doesn't have round results.
     - Remove pre-modern and premodern from modern
+- Docco/how to.

 DONE (Pending testing)
-- Handle for when no selected decks play 0 coppies of any card.
-- Process_data also saves a minimized AtomicCards.json
-- Process_data to also save opening clusters

 DONE
 - Lock light/dark mode.